Want to get shape, define curve, grow a peachy booty? Well the trick is in more than the workouts you choose, but the food you eat too….

-Over the last few months (well pre-christmas) I did the 30-day squat challenge in an attempt to get stronger legs and bum.
+Over the last few months (well pre-christmas) I did the 30-day squat challenge and did some hamstring exercises in an attempt to get stronger legs and bum.
 Alongside it, I upped my intake of protein and healthy carbs pre-exercise.
 Low and behold my bottom grew (in a good way) and my bamboo legs finally had more definition and shape.
 It was amazing to see just how much of a difference a slight change in the food I ate around exercise could make.

 The first and most important tip I discovered was that although it can be tempting to skip food exercise (especially in the morning), eating before a workout is important.
 Fuel yourself correctly and you will workout harder, eat the right food after and you will undoubtedly improve your muscle tone.
 Have a look below to see what to eat and when for best results…